There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 Started from the bottom, now it’s here.
 The Henley top may have begun life as an undergarment, but it’s now a bona fide wardrobe staple

 When shopping for yours, keep an eye on fit.
-Too tight, and you’ll look like you had a fight with the washing machine (and lost); too loose, and you’ll do nothing to flatter what your gym membership gave you.
+Too tight, and you’ll look like you had a fight with the washing machine (and lost); too loose, and you’ll do nothing to flatter what those dumbbell exercises gave you.

 Common thinking dictates that men value practicality above all else, especially when it comes to style.
 But, we challenge anyone not to desire the short pile pull of soft suede Derby shoes, even if they’re not all that great at dealing with rogue raindrops.

 If you’re not au fait with proper shoe maintenance, opt for a pair in black or dark blue; but if you’re handy with suede spray, brown or tan are rarely a bad choice.